 How to make a budget

 Budgeting is the foundation of sound financial management.
+It is one of the most important practical money skills one must learn.
 A budget will help you properly allocate your income, track your expenses, and meet your financial goals.

 Before I start budgeting, when I get my paycheck, I will pay my bills, pay off part of my credit card debt, save transport money, and I will live off the rest supplemented by credit card debt.

 A resolution to change my habits and a well thought out budget changed all that.

 If you feel this will not work for you, then you can use the envelope method.
 You will withdraw your cash and divide it into major categories of expenses.
 You will then put the money you have allocated for each expense type inside an appropriately named envelope.

 That way, you easily keep track of what you spend under each category.

 Credit cards can be beneficial, or they can become a debt burden; it all depends on how you handle them.
 It can be helpful if it helps you build an excellent credit score that you will need to get reasonable rates for your car loan or your mortgage.

 Credit cards can also be very detrimental and often are when you have no control over your credit card debt, consistently make late payments, and have little knowledge on how to manage your credit smartly.